Toto Neorest vs Kohler Veil – Which is the Best?

 Toto Neorest 700H

-This is the cheaper (by far) of the 2 Neorest 700s and the only difference between it and the 750H is the extra UV light self-cleaning feature.
-All heir other features are similar.
+This is the cheaper (by far) of the 2 Neorest 700s, and the only difference between it and the 750H is the extra UV light self-cleaning feature.
+All their other features are similar.

 Toto Neorest 750H

-If you need the extra self-cleaning feature of the Toto Neorest 750H over the 700H then this is it.
-Be prepared however to pay premium for it.
+This is it if you need the extra self-cleaning feature of the Toto Neorest 750H over the 700H.
+Be prepared, however, to pay a premium for it.

 Kohler Veil

-Let us mow look at a more detailed analysis of both of these toilets
+Let us now look at a more detailed analysis of both of these toilets

 1. Design/Appearance

-From the top of the seat going down to the base of the toilet the Kohler Veil is so smooth without any nooks and crannies.
-Its body is beautifully curved and smooth like a mirror.
-If you are big on aesthetics then the Kohler Veil is the the toilet for you.
+From the top of the seat down to the base of the toilet, the Kohler Veil is smooth, without any nooks and crannies.
+Its body is beautifully curved and smooth, like a mirror.
+If you are big on aesthetics, then the Kohler Veil is the toilet for you.

 2. Bidet Nozzles

-Both Toto Neorest and Kohler have an integrated bidet seat that does everything you would expect from a high-end bidet seat.
-What is the difference between their bidet seat and nozzles though?
+Both Toto Neorest and Kohler have integrated bidet seat that does everything you would expect from a high-end bidet seat.
+What is the difference between their bidet seat and nozzles, though?

-I don’t mean to say that the Toto Neorest’s nozzle is inferior to that of the Kohler Veil, it is just that I find it easier and quick to clean a stainless steel nozzle than a plastic one.
+I don’t mean to say that the Toto Neorest nozzle is inferior to that of the Kohler Veil; it is just that I find it easier and quicker to clean a stainless steel nozzle than a plastic one.

-A narrow spray options is stronger and cleans over a specific spot while a wide spray wash option cleans over a wide area and is gentler.
+A narrow spray option is stronger and cleans over a specific spot, while a wide spray wash option cleans over a wide area and is gentler.
 It is especially preferred for the feminine wash.

 The Kohler Veil nozzle is a little different from the Toto Neorest’s.
-Its feminine wash instead of one large hole has 72 fine holes which I believe most ladies will absolutely fall in love with.
+Instead of one large hole, its feminine wash has 72 fine holes, which I believe most ladies will absolutely fall in love with.

 Both of these toilets’ nozzles offer oscillating and pulsating wash functions.
 The oscillating wash is when the nozzle moves back and forth rapidly to clean over a large surface area.
 Pulsating wash involves the use of alternating strong and weak sprays to create a massaging sensation.

-The 2 nozzles can be adjusted back and forth to hit different spots as desired.
+The two nozzles can be adjusted back and forth to hit different spots as desired.
 You can also adjust the temperature and pressure of the water.

 The water used by both of these toilets is infused with bubbles in a process known as aeration.
 This allows for a thorough but gentle cleansing.